Before you Arrive

 Students With Children

-For information on applying for a Tier 4 visa with child dependants, please visit the page below.
+For information on applying for a Student Visa with child dependants, please visit the page below.

 Where you are coming to live in the UK with children aged between 5-16 years, you must contact the Education Department online or in person to apply for a school place.